TechMex-io/southernTails/grooming.md

   - desc_2_item: Tea Tree & Aloe Medicated - For the pets with skin irritations, this veterinarian recommended formula is infused with aloe vera and tea tree oil to soothe their skin.
   - desc_2_item: Silky Show - Infused with saffron oil and natural silk protein, this is made for the pet that can use a little extra sheen and moisture in their fur.
 Leaves the fur looking show stopping beautiful.
   - desc_2_item: Hypo-Allergenic - For those with extra sensitivities and allergies, we recommend this gentle tear-free solution.
-  - desc_2_item: &ast; All Shampoo upgrades may be converted to Specialty Spas by adding a tooth brushing
+  - desc_2_item: \*All Shampoo upgrades may be converted to Specialty Spas by adding a tooth brushing

 body_heading_3: A La Carte Services
 body_desc_3: